laradumps/laradumps/README.md

 <br/>

-LaraDumps is a friendly app designed to boost your [Laravel](https://larvel.com/) PHP coding and debugging experience.
+LaraDumps is a friendly app that boosts your [Laravel](https://larvel.com/) PHP coding and debugging experience.

 When using LaraDumps, you can see the result of your debug displayed in a standalone Desktop application.